2.1.10. Ransomware detect engine

 In order to be as generic as possible, and to be able to detect new ransomware, the model uses only the commands for reading and writing files.

-The ransomware detection engine functions as a semi-supervised anomaly detector (novelty detection).
+The ransomware detect engine functions as a semi-supervised anomaly detector (novelty detection).

 It is therefore necessary to be trained with legitimate data corresponding to the customer’s specific traffic (over a certain period of time which depends on the amount of SMB traffic on its network).